Pakistanka/Night_sky/README.md

 # Night_sky

 It is a self-created project based on JavaScript.
-Alse, CSS was added for styling.
+Also, CSS was added for styling.

-You can see the project at https://pakistanka.github.io/Night_sky/
+Please, click and relax https://pakistanka.github.io/Night_sky/